deepakgowtham/Datascience_Basics/Datawarehouse/02_DW_Architectures.md

 ODS not popular today
 - Replaced by faster DWs
 - Superseded by big data velocity
-- ODS as a component in Data Lake
+- ODS used some time as a component in Data Lake

 # Staging layer and User Access layer.